 Notice: License Renewal

 The postcard renewal notice for massage therapists and massage therapy businesses were mailed November 4, 2016.
-Please allow at least five (5) business days for the postcard to be delivered.
+Second notice paper renewal forms have been mailed also.
+Please allow at least five (5) business days for delivery.
 The postcard notice will include information on how to renew the license online or request a paper renewal form.
 The renewal fee for a massage therapist is $50 and the massage therapy business license renewal fee is $35.
 The online processing fee is $1.25 and paid directly to the vendor processing the renewal form.
 The reduction in both the massage therapist and massage therapy business renewal is in effect until February 23, 2017.
 After that date the renewal fee will return to $100 for the massage therapist renewal and $75 for the massage therapy business renewal.

 The online renewal system will shut down at 11:59 p.m.
 January 31, 2017.
 Due to the potential volume of online renewals, licensees are encouraged to start the online renewal process no later than 11:45 p.m.
 January 31, 2017.

-If you do not receive a postcard notice or if the mailing address has changed since the last renewal cycle, please send an email to email@example.com and include the massage therapist or business name, license number, former and current address.
+If you did not receive a postcard renewal or second notice renewal or if the mailing address has changed since the last renewal cycle, please send an email to email@example.com and include the massage therapist or business name, license number, former and current address.
+If you need a renewal form, please include that request in the email.

 According to the Code of State Regulations 2197-2.050 (4) regarding the massage therapist license renewal, "Failure of a licensee to receive the notice and application to renew his/her license shall not excuse him/her from the requirements of section 324.265, RSMo to renew that license."
 Similarly, 2197-5.040(3) of the Code of State Regulations concerning business license renewal state, "Failure of a licensee to receive the notice and application to renew his/her license shall not excuse him/her from the requirements of section 324.250, RSMo to renew that license."